Skip to content

 Name Supported Entities Description

-Tangential Magnetic Flux Boundary As boundary conditions, we support the tangential magnetic flux given by: $$ \mathbf{n} \cdot \mathbf{B} = 0 $$ on the boundary $\Gamma_0$.
+Tangential Magnetic Flux Boundary Enforces the magnetic flux density to be tangential to the boundary: $$ \mathbf{n} \cdot \mathbf{B} = 0 $$ on the boundary $\Gamma_0$.

 Tangential Magnetic Field Boundary The tangential magnetic field given by $$ \left. \mathbf{H} \times \mathbf{n} \right|_{\Gamma_0} = \mathbf{H}_\text{usr}, $$ where $\mathbf{H}_\text{usr}$ is the user-defined external magnetic field imposed on the boundary $\Gamma_0$.